 Out of Town?

-You can donate to Christmas Baskets through either of the following registries.
+You can donate to Christmas Baskets through our Amazon registry.
 Choose from a variety of dry goods and they will ship direct to us.
-We will honor your donation in a special petition at the seniors' Christmas Baskets Mass.
-Please make your purchases by Saturday, December 12, to ensure they arrive in time.
+Please make your purchases by Monday, December 13, to ensure they arrive in time.
 Special thanks to Elizabeth Smith Brigham '00, who established the Amazon registry in 2013 and has organized it each year since its inception.